NonimUdara/NonimUdara/README.md

-# Hi, I'm Nonim Udara 👋
+# Hi, I'm Nonim Udara.. 👋

 🎓 Graduate of **School of Business Management (NSBM)**, affiliated with **University of Plymouth, UK**
 👨‍💻 Learning **Fullstack Development**